First passage sets of the 2D continuum Gaussian free field: Two-valued local sets

 If we define $O$ to be the connected component of $\D\backslash A$ containing $0$, then the boundary values of $h_A+u$ are, in absolute value bigger than or equal to $\lambda$.
 Furthermore, they are piece-wise constant, change their value only finitely many times, and change their sign only at points situated on $\partial ((1-\eps)\D)$. \end{lemma}

-\begin{proof} $A$ is a local set as it can be written as the closed union of countable many local sets.
+\begin{proof} $A$ is a local set as it can be written as the closed union of countably many local sets.
 Now, by Lemma \ref{lem::unionofll}, the set $\A^u_{-\lambda,\lambda}$ is equal to the union of all level lines with starting and endpoints in $Z$.
-But taking the intersection of this union of level lines with $\D \backslash (1-\eps)\D$, and throwing away parts that are not connected to the boundary, gives exactly the union of level lines stopped at distance $\eps$ from $\partial D$.
+By taking the intersection of this union of level lines with $\D \backslash (1-\eps)\D$, and throwing away parts that are not connected to the boundary, we obtain exactly the union of level lines stopped at distance $\eps$ from $\partial D$.